hapax/hapax.github.io/_posts/2020-11-28-exponential.md

 \frac{x^k}{k!} + \cdots.
 $$

-This formula can rigorously established, and the infinite polynomial
+This can be rigorously established, and the infinite polynomial
 $p_\infty(x)$ is called a *power series*.
 But we will continue to play fast and loose with the rules, ignoring the messy (and distracting) business of formal proof.